Judge blocks Seattle law allowing Uber, Lyft drivers to unionize

 The Seattle city attorney's office noted that the court had not reached a final decision on claims in the case and that the city "will move forward with efforts to defeat this legal challenge to its effort to improve the safety and reliability of for-hire transportation in the city," spokeswoman Kimberly Mills said in a statement.

 Representatives for Uber and Lyft applauded the ruling.
 Lyft spokesman Adrian Durbin called the ordinance "a poorly drafted law" that could undermine drivers' work.
-Brooke Steger, general manager for Uber in the Pacific Northwest, applauded the decision, saying in a statement that "the court recognized the complexity of the issues and the imminent risk to drivers, transportation companies, and the people of Seattle if the ordinance were allowed to proceed without careful legal review."
+Brooke Steger, general manager for Uber in the Pacific Northwest, said in a statement that "the court recognized the complexity of the issues and the imminent risk to drivers, transportation companies, and the people of Seattle if the ordinance were allowed to proceed without careful legal review."